bocadilloproject/bocadillo/docs/topics/features/websockets.md

     print("Connection closed as expected")
 ```

-A rough equivalent to the above code snippet without using the `async with` syntax would be:
+A rough equivalent to the above code snippet without using the `async with` syntax, including error handling code, would be:

 ```python
 from bocadillo import API, WebSocket